sschattgen/clumping/README.md

 `python scripts/run_pipeline.py --paired_data_tsv_file test/test.tsv --organism human --outfile_prefix test/tmp_TIRTL --all`

-Currently three files are output: `_metaCoNGA_matches.tsv` containing the metaCoNGA matches, `_lit_matches.tsv` containing the lit matches, `_clumping.tsv` containing the clumping groups, an `_clean_clones.tsv` as the cleaned version of the input used for the clumping and matching.
+Currently, three files are output: `_metaCoNGA_matches.tsv` containing the metaCoNGA matches, `_lit_matches.tsv` containing the lit matches, `_clumping.tsv` containing the clumping groups, an `_clean_clones.tsv` as the cleaned version of the input used for the clumping and matching.

+### Organism

+Literature and metaCoNGA matching can only be performed using human abTCR data.
+Clumping will work for ab, gd, and ig data across all supported species.

+### Contact

+Please email `stefan.schattgen` at `stjude` dot `org` for help.